steview-d/drinks-db/README.md

 The cards have been kept intentionally simple so as to not overload the user with information, and instead let the images 'pop' and draw the user in.

-Pagination options have been placed both before, and after the drinks, make it easier for the user to move through the drinks.
+Pagination options have been placed both before and after the drinks, making it easier for the user to move through the drinks.

 **Suggested Drinks**
 When a user is logged in, the home page can display some suggested drinks to the user.
 The criteria for display is to only show drinks not submitted by current user, to not show the same drink in this section, and to dsiplay a total of 4 drinks in a row.